sencha/ext-react-cra-eject/README.md

 ## Tags

-This repo provides several tags to help you understand the changes that need to be made to the ejected react app in order to integrate ExtReact:
+This repo provides tags to help you understand the changes that need to be made to the ejected react app in order to integrate ExtReact:

 ### before-eject